 We imagine the most exciting use cases are yet to come.

-At Bison Trails, we recognize these concerns, but our perspective is that the finite number of parachain spots on Polkadot will not present an immediate issue or stifle innovation.
 Depending on the types of parachains created, each chain could have its own developer community, SDK, and suite of applications.
-While the future is always uncertain, we’re incredibly optimistic about what we’ve seen with Kusama, and we believe in Polkadot’s potential to be truly transformative for the entire blockchain industry.
+We’re incredibly optimistic about what we’ve seen with Kusama, and we believe in Polkadot’s potential to be truly transformative for the entire blockchain industry.

 By fully supporting both the Kusama and Polkadot initiatives, even after Polkadot launches, we’re enabling the pioneers of tomorrow to build the future that we envision: a thriving ecosystem in which parachains represent a diversity of perspectives serving important and unanticipated use cases.